simshaun/s2-phpstorm-colorschemes/README.md

+# About

+**Symfony2.xml:** Created in an attempt to mimic the color scheme seen in examples throughout the Symfony2 docs.

+# Compatibility

+**Symfony2.xml:** PhpStorm 5.0.2

 # Installation

  1. Copy the XML file to PhpStorm's `colors` directory.
 The path to this directory for various operating systems is shown below.